Financial-Times/treecreeper/CONTRIBUTING.md

     canFilter: true // whether the field is useful for filtering a list of records
     description: 'Unique code/id for this item' // description used in graphql ui
     label: Code //Short label to be used when displaying this field in forms etc.
-    section: main // Optional section that this property belongs to.
+    fieldset: main // Optional fieldset that this property belongs to.
 Useful for grouping related properties
-sections:
+fieldsets:
-  main: // name of a section
+  main: // name of a fieldset
-    heading: Main properties // heading that can be used in UIs that group properties by section
+    heading: Main properties // heading that can be used in UIs that group properties by fieldset
-    description: These are all essential to fill out // description fo the section
+    description: These are all essential to fill out // description fo the fieldset
 ```

 ### Primitive types